haskell-servant/haskell-servant.github.io/posts/2015-07-25-new-javascript-generators.md

 ## API simplification

-Since `0.4` branch, we drastically simplified the API so that it is easier to use and to extend (if you want to use the *next new javascript framework*.
+Since last release, we drastically simplified the API so that it is easier to use and to extend (if you want to use the *next new javascript framework*.

 ## More options